-Charges in Australia That You are Responsible for When Your Shipment Arrives
+Charges and Fees That You Are Responsible for When Your Shipment Arrives in Australia

 There is no way to get around these charges as all shipping ports have fees.

-Customs and duties for shipment of personal belongings to Australia.
+Australian customs and duties for shipment of personal belongings.

 “But how will they know if we have owned something for 12 months or longer?
 Will we have to show proof?
 Like a receipt?”